lerina/lerina.github.io/html/code/rust-wasm/index.md

 }

 run();
 ```

 ---

 ## One more thing (Shrink the size)

+This is Optional, and will only do it this once for these examples series.

-Wasm files are notorious for being large by default
+Wasm files are notorious for being large by default.
 You can reduce the size with [wasm-gc](https://github.com/alexcrichton/wasm-gc){target="_blank"}

 The wasm-pack (and wasm-bindgen) project will already run this by default for you, so there's no need to run it again.